Grace-luning-fu/ChooseYourOwnAdventure-/README.md

 IPO

 Input                                                                                                                                                                         Processing                                                                                                                     Output

+																																							Display prompt "Do you want to go the kitchen or upstairs"

-kitchen                                                                                                                                    get response
+kitchen                                                                                                                                 get and process response
                                                                                                                                                       if kitchen 																		Message "There is a long countertop with dirty dishes everywhere.....choose between refrigerator or cabinet"

-    refrigerator                                                                                                                  get response   if refrigerator                                                                                                       Message "Inside the refrigerator... choose between yes or no" yes                                                                                      		            	            		get response if yes																	message "You got food!" no                                                            					           		      		get response if no 																	message "You die of starvation...."
+    refrigerator                                                                                                                  get and process response   if refrigerator                                                                           Message "Inside the refrigerator... choose between yes or no" yes                                                                                      		            	            		get and process response if yes																	message "You got food!" no                                                            					           		      		get and process  response if no 																	message "You die of starvation...."

-    cabinet		                                                                                                                get response  if cabinet															Message"Inside the cabinet.... choose between yes or no" yes																	       get response	if yes																	message "You got cans of food!" no                                                  										       get response	if no 																	message "You die of hunger!"
+    cabinet		                                                                                                                get response  if cabinet															Message"Inside the cabinet.... choose between yes or no" yes																	       get and process response if yes																	message "You got cans of food!" no                                                  										       get and process  response if no 																	message "You die of hunger!"

-																		get response
+																		get and process response
 upstairs                                                                                                                               if upstaris 																		Message "Upstairs you see a hallway....choose between bedroom or bathroom"

-    bedroom                                                                                                                     get response if bedroom														    Message "You are in a plush bedroom, choose between yes or no" yes															     get response if yes																		message "You will be suprised!" no															     get response if no																		message "Well, then I guess you'll never know what was in there. .."
+    bedroom                                                                                                                     get response and process if bedroom									              Message "You are in a plush bedroom, choose between yes or no" yes															     get and process response if yes																		message "You will be suprised!" no															     get and process response if no																		message "Well, then I guess you'll never know what was in there. .."

-  bathroom 					                                                                          get response if bathroom                                                                                                             Message "Do you want to take a shower? choose " yes															     get response if yes																		message "The water is poisonous!"
+  bathroom 					                                                                          get response and process if bathroom                                                                                       Message "Do you want to take a shower? choose " yes															     get and process response if yes																		message "The water is poisonous!"
-		   no															     get response if no																		message "You can jsu relex."
+		   no															     get and process response if no																		message "You can jsu relex."

-Others                                           										get response if others															Message " Error Message, choose between kitchen or uspstairs."
+Others                                           										get and process response  if others													Message " Error Message, choose between kitchen or uspstairs."
 Prompt again.

 ***